 City of Vaughan Fire Station 7-9 (above) located across the street at 9601 Islington Avenue is a prime example of a newer structure "that respects the scale and design of surrounding structures."
 And it's not even residential in function.
+If this aesthetic can be accomplished with an industrial/utility building, then why can't the applicant achieve this with a residential structure?

-Now consider the following extract from the colour elevations on page 15 of the applicant's Planning Justification Report:
+Now consider the following extract from the applicant's elevation dated September 1, 2021: